nodeshift/nodejs-reference-architecture/docs/development/serverless.md

 One of the main recommendations that we can give related to Functions and Serverless in general, is to keep things as stateless as possible.
 When a request comes in, the function will scale up and become available for a set period of time before it scales back down and the current context is destroyed.

+Node.js is one of the top recommended languages for Functions due to Node's small memory foot print, quick startup time and asynchronus nature.

+#### Challenges

+There are some challenges when deciding to use functions.
+The first is that there is no standard.
+The way a function needs to be created and what data is available in the function signature, is based on the vendor that the function is being created for.
+While not a standard, the [CloudEvents specification](https://github.com/cloudevents/spec) is trying to standardize the payload that is sent.

+Second is the local development and debugging experience.
+There are tools that exist to help with this experience, such as the [faas-js-runtime](https://www.npmjs.com/package/faas-js-runtime), but again, this is based on a specific vendor.

 ### Serverless Platforms

 #### Openshift Serverless